 Elements of a collection are allocated and freed dynamically by calls to the built-in operations New and Free.
 "C.New(p)" allocates a new element in the collection C and sets p to point at it.
-"C.Free(p)" frees the element of C pointed at by p.
-In each case p must be a variable of the pointer type of C. These operations are invoked as statements in procedures, see "Statements".
+If no more space is available then p is set to "C.nil".
+"C.Free(p)" frees the element of C pointed at by p and sets p to "C.nil".
+In each case p is passed as a var parameter and must be a variable of the pointer type of C. These operations are invoked as statements in procedures, see "Statements".
 They cannot be used in functions.